The introduction of Z-wave

 5) Check and confirm the data received in the MQTT broker

 In conclusion, compared with OpenZWave, the ZWaveJS is more like the future of the ZWave driver as it functions with more detailed configuration settings and more features supported, like S2 encryption.
 Furthermore, the Zwavejs repository updates timely with bug fixes and new features, and it now delivers more support for Z-Wave certified devices regarding the OpenZWave library.
-Therefore, we’d suggest using the ZWaveJS in our gateway as it’s a more promising solution for Z-Wave communication.
+Therefore, we’d suggest using the ZWaveJS in Z-wave smart hub gateway as it’s a more promising solution for Z-Wave communication.